jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 I propose that ‘*’ is like force, and ‘+’ is like form. ‘+’ tends to be sequential, more cumulative, whereas 'x’ is more transformative.
 It can affect the very nature of the object of its attention.

-{When in shadow, the light does not help.
-However, by adding a piece that is equal in mass &ndash; but opposite &ndash; to the sin, creates the space for change: -1 + +1 = 0.}
+[When in shadow, the light does not help.
+However, by adding a piece that is equal in mass &ndash; but opposite &ndash; to the sin, creates the space for change: -1 + +1 = 0.]{.note}

 Looking at the operations. ‘+’ is the positive force. ‘-‘ represents the negative force. ‘*’ and ‘/’ are two complimentary actions.
 One is the assembly, the transformation, the other is the splintering, the separation, the reduction.
 They are not appended to a number (symbol) as such to give it extra meaning.